Wednesday, 18 December 2024

 Adobe’s own logo, designed in 1982 with a stylised triangle and a distinctive gap, has been iconic to the brand, especially since the introduction of its negative space version in 1993.
 These design choices have been a long-standing part of Adobe’s visual identity, making it a sensitive matter when similar elements appear in other companies’ logos.

-Despite the initial lack of perceived similarity by some users, Delta Emulator has decided that a proactive change is the best path forward, illustrating the complexities of trademark in the digital age.
+Despite the initial lack of perceived similarity by some users, Delta Emulator has decided that a proactive change is the best path forward, illustrating the complexities of trademark protection in the digital age.

 Hot this week